 Port Stanvac wharf

-Following commitment by the State Government in late 2015, Mobil has agreed to fund upgrade works of the 215-metre rock groyne that forms part of the wharf structure so that it can be retained for future use.
-Upgrade works estimated at over $5 million include adding a walkway along the top of the groyne so that it can be safely accessed once remediation has been completed and the foreshore area is reopened to the public.
+Following commitment by the South Australian Government in late 2015, Mobil has agreed to fund upgrade works estimated at over $5 million so that the 215-metre rock groyne that formed part of the wharf structure can be retained for future use.

 Downloadable community announcements, fact sheets and images: